roelzkie15/python-microservices-patterns/event-sourcing-example/README.md

 - Very complex system design pattern.

 ## When to use Event Sourcing
-- When you want to trace every data that happen to a business processes and entities which is good for reporting.
+- When you want to trace every data that happens to a business processes and entities, which is good for reporting.
 - When events tracing are relevant especially for distributed systems that communicate by events.

 ## When not to use Event Sourcing